OmarBedawi/myMovies/README.md

 All the films and the relative informations in the homepage are stored in a database called Mongo DB, and thanks to Flask and Python I have been able to import and connect them all to my Github repository and create the desired functions inside the app.py file.

-The CSS file is divided by comments, that I used as title to separate the html pages or the screen size secions.
+The CSS file is divided by comments, that I used as title to separate the html pages or the screen size sections.
 This make any future correction or class/id research much easier.